Compare Providers

 When crafting a termination letter to offboard employees who are not a good fit, you can generally use a normal termination letter that goes over all of the key points of your termination policy.

-Make sure you keep the letter short and to the point, underlining the benefits that will be extended to the staff member as well as how they will be paid.
+Make sure that you keep the letter short and to the point, underlining the benefits that will be extended to the staff member and how they will be paid.
+Consider offering more benefits to those being let go for lack of good fit, including a severance agreement and outplacement services.

-As with any reduction event, make sure you work closely with your legal team to ensure that you are complying with all local, state, and federal laws.
+As with any reduction event, make sure that you work closely with your legal team to ensure that you are complying with all local, state, and federal laws.

-Using a sample termination letter for ‘not a good fit’ employees can help the process go over more smoothly by having an easily customizable letter on file that is ready when you need it.
+Using a sample termination letter for ‘not a good fit’ employees can help the process go more smoothly by having an easily customizable letter on file that is ready when you need it.

 In need of outplacement assistance?